 "Two-and-a-half years later I'm just beginning to recover but having to take steroids for so long has completely changed my body, I hardly recognise myself."

-- You can speak to any of our anaesthetist negligence solicitors on freephone 0800 358 3848
+- You can speak to our anaesthetist negligence solicitors on freephone 0800 358 3848

 - e-Mail us at email@example.com